aurorascharff/aurorascharff.no/src/pages/about.md

 Recently, I've been focusing on web development and staying updated on everything happening in the field.
 Currently, I'm working on projects using React Server Components and the Next.js App Router.

-After working for a couple of years at a financial technology startup, I'm continuing to develop as a consultant at Inmeta.
+After working for a couple of years at a financial technology startup, I'm continuing to develop as a consultant at Crayon Consulting.
 I enjoy solving problems, learning new things, and sharing knowledge through workshops, technical blog posts, social media, demo applications, and supporting fellow developers.
 I also regularly present internationally at recognized conferences.

 If you have any questions, feel free to reach out to me on Twitter or LinkedIn.